promoteglobal/coinAPItest/README.md

 ### Challenges faced:
 I had never tried to hook up to an foreign API before.
 My guidience was the one example from the vanilla javascript course.
 Learning to use backend tools and techniques was a learning experience for me.
+I did notice that there seemed to be an async function that took longer sometimes to generate data.
+I needed that data before updating a file with the data fired and I'd end up with undefined.
+I suspected this and for a while had a hack where I just deleted the file and created a new one (this took longer) and that seemed to help always getting the data written in the file.
+I think I have fixed it by putting everything in promise functions and now I can just update the file when I know the data has been recieved.
+(I know this is much better then delete and create a file.)
+I'm thinking there is a way to see this in action with the call stack debug in vsc, but I have yet to figure out how to use the debug for that correctly.
+I'm thinking code will get easier with practice with Express and other libraries/frameworks, debuging tools, and helpful vsc extentions.
+I've already got a lot of helpful extentions and debug practice from working in front end.

 ### Things I hope for future:
-Since I have had limited exposure,I hope I can show off my skills that I can learn in a short amount of time.
+Since I have had limited exposure,I hope I can show off my skills that I can learn in a short amount of time and produce with little resources.
 Learning how to write better code comes with practice and exposure.